 Let’s be real, not everyone has the patience or capacity to let a portrait sit for so long before they can frame it.
 What’s the alternative, then?

-Well, you can very carefully frame the pictureOpens in a new tab., ensuring that the frame is not touching it.
+Well, you can very carefully frame the picture, ensuring that the frame is not touching it.
 Then, you can leave the unvarnished painting to dry.
 To achieve this, you will need to get some Volara tape.

 Volara tape is a thick foam tape that protects the painted surface of the canvas from the frame by creating a cushion.
 With this tape, you can ensure the security of the stretched canvas surface while still being able to frame it unvarnished.